Shopping: Clothing, specialty shops, Wegman’s

 Entertainment/Culture: Wharton Esherick Museum

-Malvern, especially the most northern and southern sections, has a very rural feel.
+Malvern, especially the most southern section, has a very rural feel.
 Lots of rolling hills and horses define the landscape.
 In the center, it has a more Main Line feel to it, especially along Lancaster Avenue.
+That said, most people consider Malvern the western edge of the Main Line.
 Its borough is quaint and mostly revitalized.
 There are many old structures in Malvern, including an entire group of buildings at historic Sugartown, which you can visit for a small fee.
 The Flying Pig Saloon is a local favorite as is Terra Culture, selling unusual products to use outside (and in).
 The Wharton Esherick Museum is a gem, the previous home of a zealous woodworker that you have to see to believe.